averen/emote-downloader/README.md

 **NOTE:** This program does not interact with any REST API endpoints, there is no risk for using it.

+You can find the latest pre-built JAR in the [releases](https://github.com/averen/emote-downloader/releases) tab.

 ### Making your config file
 The config file is expected to be named `config.json` and exist in the same directory as the jar or working directory.
 Here's a template:

 ```
 {
   "token": "Your token here", // The token is your CLIENT discord token.
 To find it, visit the link below.
-  "mode": "ordered" // OPTIONAL: If the mode is set, the emotes will be organized by the guild they belong to.
+  "mode": "ordered" // If the mode is set, the emotes will be organized by the guild they belong to.
+You'll probably want this.
 }
 ```